-- 15.1 Plan A Upon acceptance of written application, the Board agrees to contribute toward the cost of health care protection insurance for each full-time employee.
+15.1 Plan A - Upon acceptance of written application, the Board agrees to contribute toward the cost of health care protection insurance for each full-time employee.
 The Board agrees to provide the MESSA PAK CHOICES II program for each eligible employee.
 Effective not later than November 1, 2010, the Board shall provide MESSA PAK CHOICES II, XVA2, with \$10/20 brand name prescription co-pay.
+Each full-time employee who elects 2 person or full family coverage shall pay \$30/month towards such coverage via payroll deduction.
+Effective September 1, 2011 each employee eligible for insurance and who elects health insurance will pay 5% (five percent) of the total premium for that member's health insurance coverage and effective June 1, 2012 each employee eligible for health insurance coverage who elects health insurance will pay 10% (ten percent) of the total premium for that member's health insurance coverage (ie, single coverage pays 10% of single insurance rate, two person coverage pays 10% of two person rate, etc).
+All premium co-payments will be available via payroll deduction through a 125 plan.

-Each full-time employee who elects 2 person or full family coverage shall pay \$30/month towards such coverage via payroll deduction. - Plan B Upon written application to the Board, employees who do not wish to take health care protection, as described above, may select MESSA, Plan B plus any of the options available, i.e., cash per the District Cafeteria Plan, short term disability, dependent life, additional life insurance, annuities, etc., up to a set amount equal to the cost of health care protection for a MESSA Choices II single subscriber rate \$488 but no less than the 2009-10 monthly contribution-This amount for use in Plan B shall reflect an increase over the previous year of an amount equal to the same percentage of the wage increase.
+Plan B - Upon written application to the Board, employees who do not wish to take health care protection, as described above, may select MESSA, Plan B plus any of the options available, i.e., cash per the District Cafeteria Plan, short term disability, dependent life, additional life insurance, annuities, etc., up to a set amount equal to the cost of health care protection for a MESSA Choices II single subscriber rate \$488 but no less than the 2009-10 monthly contribution-This amount for use in Plan B shall reflect an increase over the previous year of an amount equal to the same percentage of the wage increase.
 If the MESSA premium rate increase is less than the annual wage increase, then it shall reflect the MESSA premium rate increase in effect for the current school year.